skybert/skybert-net/src/java/tomcat/faster-tomcat-startup.md

 startup times at just under 9 seconds on average, a great improvement indeed 😃

+## YMMV

+It should be noted that your mileage will vary depending on your webapps.

+For instance, where I could remove servlet 3 scanning completely because I've configured my webapps in such a way I don't need the automagic scanning by the app server, you would perhaps need to include some JARs in which you want such scanning to occur.
+The important point in such a case, is to only include the JARs where you actually have such servlets.

 ## A note on how I measured the startup times

 Since startup times can naturally fluctuate depending on the load on